 Erected 1979 by Monterey Viejo Chapter No. 1846, E Clampus Vitus.

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Tres Pinos/Paicines (approx. 2.9 miles away); New Idria Mine (approx. 2.9 miles away); Palmtag Cutting Shed (approx. 5½ miles away); Cottage Corners (approx. 5½ miles away); 19th Hole Rendevous Vineyard School (approx. 6.9 miles away); Site of the Tres Pinos Hotel (approx. 6.9 miles away); Fremont Peak Memorial (approx. 11.9 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Tres Pinos/Paicines (approx. 2.9 miles away); New Idria Mine (approx. 2.9 miles away); Palmtag Cutting Shed (approx. 5½ Cottage Corners (approx. 5½ miles away); San Benito County Historical Park (approx. 5.6 miles away); 19th Hole Rendevous (approx. 6.7 miles away); Vineyard School (approx. 6.9 miles away); Site of the Tres Pinos Hotel (approx. 6.9 miles away).
 Touch for a list and map of all markers in Paicines.

 More about this marker.
 The location of the Limekiln Monorail marker is also the site of Geocache GC2EYMM.
 Earlier reports and photographs indicate the marker had suffered much damage from gunfire.
 The marker seems to have been repaired, but is being overgrown by brush.

 Regarding Limekiln Monorail.
 Contrary to the information on the plaque, the Limekiln Monorail seems to have had more of a career that indicated.
 See the link.